AXS 2X NKE Bull Daily ETF

 Compounding Risk: The Funds have a single day investment objective, and performance for any other period is the result of their returns for each day compounded over the period.
 The performance of the Funds for periods longer than a single day will very likely differ in amount, and possibly even direction, from the intended leverage multiplier of the daily return of the underlying stock for the same period, before accounting for fees and expenses.

-Swap agreement risk: The Fund expects to use swap agreements as a means to achieve its investment objective, which may expose the Fund to greater risks and larger losses or smaller gains than investing directly in the reference asset(s) underlying those derivatives.
+Swap agreement risk: A swap is an agreement between two parties to exchange an asset's benefits on a specific date, in an exchange of a series of payments.
+It is not limited to one type of investment.
+A swap can be agreed on for stocks, bonds, ETFs, commodities, foreign currencies, or even interest rates.
+The Fund expects to use swap agreements as a means to achieve its investment objective, which may expose the Fund to greater risks and larger losses or smaller gains than investing directly in the reference asset(s) underlying those derivatives.
 Swaps are also subject to the risk of imperfect correlation between the value of the reference asset underlying the swap and the swap.
 The use of swap agreements are also subject to additional risks such as the lack of regulation, counterparty risk, liquidity risk and could expose investors to significant losses.